Career Science

 The follow-up email: timing matters more than content

 Career advisors and hiring managers consistently report that sending a follow-up email within 24 hours signals professionalism and genuine interest.
-According to a Robert Half survey, 80% of hiring managers said they find thank-you notes helpful when evaluating candidates - yet fewer than a quarter of applicants send them.
+In an Accountemps survey for Robert Half, 80% of HR managers said they take thank-you messages into account when deciding who to hire - yet they reported receiving one from just 24% of applicants.

 The content barely matters.
 What matters is the signal: timeliness, professionalism, continued interest.
 A three-sentence email sent the same evening outperforms a beautifully crafted letter sent three days later.